garrandall/popular-music-data/tracks/love-hurts-nazareth.md

 To take a lot of pain, take a lot of pain
 Love is like a cloud
 Holds a lot of rain
-Love hurts...... ooh, ooh love hurts
+Love hurts... oh oohove hurts

 I'm young, I know, but even so
 I know a thing or two